-Utility values for patients at baseline or with no response and in responder categories are shown in Table 15.
+Utility values representing patients' quality of life at baseline or with no response and in responder categories are shown in Table 15.
 These utility values were collected in the dupilumab clinical trials using the EQ-5D.
 Utilities were collected at baseline and 16 weeks for three clinical trials.
 Combined results were used for the values in Table 15.
 Baseline utilities were consistent across the three trials.
-These baseline utilities are in line with other estimates for moderate and severe atopic dermatitis, with examples ranging from 0.5843 to 0.807 for moderate55-59 and 0.4205 to 0.697 for severe^{55,56,58,59}.
+These baseline utilities are in line with other estimates for moderate and severe atopic dermatitis, with examples ranging from 0.584 to 0.807 for moderate41-45 and 0.421 to 0.697 for severe.
+The utility values include patients with comorbidities such as asthma and skin infection, therefore the effects of these factors are included in the health outcomes for the model.